Harnessing natural and mechanical airflows for surface-based atmospheric pollutant removal: Results

 \subsubsection{\update{CO$_2$ using sorption and CH$_4$ using catalysis via literature estimates}}

-\update{Finally, we estimate the potential materials cost of scaling CO$_2$-sorption and CH$_4$-catalyst technologies, highlighting their capacity for atmospheric removal if deployed in different environments.
-These technologies are selected as promising approaches for GHG removal, with reported material-only costs ranging from \$16 to \$50 per m$^2$ for CO$_2$ sorbents (based on values given in Fig. 28 of Sanz et al.~\cite{sanz2016direct} and Fig. 7 of Kulkarni et al.~\cite{kulkarni2012analysis}) and \$15 to \$43 per m$^2$ for CH$_4$ catalysts (based on values given in the SI of Randall et al.~\cite{randall2024cost} and Hickey et al.~\cite{hickey2024economics}).
-These values are estimates based on material prices and are combined with our calculated surface areas for different environments.
-They mostly exclude fabrication, installation, maintenance and operational energy inputs (e.g., UV illumination for photocatalysts), all of which could increase costs.
-Installed costs will vary with the application, and a full cost analysis would be required for each application. }
+\update{Finally, we estimate the potential material and application cost of scaling CO$_2$-sorption and CH$_4$-catalyst technologies, highlighting their capacity for atmospheric removal if deployed in different environments.
+These technologies are selected as promising approaches for GHG removal, with reported material and application costs ranging from \$16 to \$50 per m$^2$ for CO$_2$ sorbents (based on values given in Fig. 28 of Sanz et al.~\cite{sanz2016direct} and Fig. 7 of Kulkarni et al.~\cite{kulkarni2012analysis}) and \$15 to \$43 per m$^2$ for CH$_4$ catalysts (based on values given in the SI of Randall et al.~\cite{randall2024cost} and Hickey et al.~\cite{hickey2024economics}).} \updateii{These values exclude maintenance, regeneration energy, replacement frequency, performance degradation and operational energy inputs (e.g., UV illumination for photocatalysts, which may dominate system-level costs in internal environments, whereas increased fan power due to pressure-drop penalties is expected to be small), all of which could increase system-level costs.
+Total costs will vary with the application, and a techno--economic analysis would be required for each deployment scenario.
+Accordingly, the values reported here should be interpreted as order-of-magnitude screening estimates rather than total system costs. } \updateii{The material and application costs of \$16 to \$50 per m$^{2}$ for CO$_2$ sorbents exclude the infrastructure required for the capture-to-storage chain.
+Capture and regeneration costs reported for DAC systems typically range from \$88 to \$600 per tCO$_2$ removed, which is less than our lower bound estimate in Tab.~\ref{tab:cost}, while compression and sequestration can add an additional \$15 to \$21 per tCO$_2$, excluding transport costs which are site-specific~\cite{NASEM2019}.
+Applying these cost ranges to the capture potentials estimated here implies additional system costs of around \$103 to \$621 per tCO$_2$ potentially removed, or annual expenditures on the order of \$2$\times$10$^{11}$ to \$1.2$\times$10$^{12}$ per year if potential removal were sustained at 2~GtCO$_2$/y, which is comparable to around 1\% of current global GDP. }